ipab-slmc/exotica/exotica/doc/Initialisation.rst

     Optional Eigen::VectorXd Goal = Eigen::VectorXd();
     Optional Eigen::VectorXd NominalState = Eigen::VectorXd();

-This shows us that the very least that is required to initialise a problem is a name for the problem and the name of the scene that the problem operates in.
+This shows us that the very least that is required to initialize a problem is a name for the problem and the name of the scene that the problem operates in.
 Other problems are also laid out in a similar fashion.
 The optional elements offer a powerful customisation tool for out motion planner.

-Now we have seen the layout of the initialisers, the next step is to use these options in initialising EXOTica, which can be done via `XML <XML.html>`__ or `C++ <Manual-Initialisation.html>`__.
-We will first look at XML initialisation.
+Now we have seen the layout of the initializers, the next step is to use these options in initializing EXOTica, which can be done via `XML <XML.html>`__ or `C++ <Manual-Initialisation.html>`__.
+We will first look at XML initialization.